vapor-ware/kubetest/README.md

 ```
 pytest \
-    [--google-application-credentials <path-to-credentials-json>] \
     [--kube-config <path-to-config>] \
     [--kube-error-log-lines <count>] \
     [--kube-log-level <level>] \
     [--kube-disable]
 ```

-- **`--google-application-credentials`**: Set the `GOOGLE_APPLICATION_CREDENTIALS` environment
-  variable for the test session with the the path to the .json credentials.
-This is useful when your test cluster is hosted on GKE.
 - **`--kube-config`**: The path to the config file to use for your cluster.
 If not specified, it defaults to the same config that `kubectl` uses at `~/.kube/config`
 - **`--kube-error-log-lines`**: Set the number of lines to tail from the container logs for